 We are always happy to hear from fellow boating enthusiasts who are want to share their stories and their best tips that will help you make the most of your sailing holiday.
 Our newest guest writer, Rod Smith, an avid boater and fisherman, shares his top spots for fishing.
 Whether your planning a fishing trip in the Mediterranean or simply want to try it out on your next sailing holiday, this post will fill you in on where to go, what to bring and what kind of fish you should expect to catch.
-You can read more from Rod in his past posts on how to teach children to fly fish or tips for kayak fishing.

 Top Fishing Spots in the Mediterranean

 - Canary Islands, Spain

 Feel like casting your line under a hot European sun?
 Or maybe you’d like to add some new experiences to your holiday abroad.
 Whatever your adventure, the Mediterranean is packed full of unique fishing opportunities.
 Check out these top six spots!

 L’Ametlla de Mar, Spain

 Take a trip to Catalonia and enjoy the natural charm and wonder of this unspoilt fishing town.
 A mixture of coves and turquoise waters bring to life the colourful character of this seaside village.
 Jagged rock formations sit beside faded buildings to create a landscape perfect for a quiet retreat on the water.